BrokenAnarchist/DBD-Winstreak-Tracker/README.md

 # 🪓 DBD Winstreak Tracker

 > A powerful and modern win streak tracker for **Dead by Daylight** players – designed with streamers, competitors, and stat lovers in mind.
-> Includes real-time OBS output, automatic updates, achievements, session tracking, global stats, and more.
+> Includes real-time OBS output, automatic updates.

 ---